US ELECTION DEBATE: What Trump’s Return REALLY Means For The World! Is The UK About To Collapse?

 The things Trump is promising are things that should happen

-Millionaires are leaving the UK because the attitude toward the rich is fundamentally wrong
+Millionaires are leaving the UK because the attitude toward business and wealth creation has become fundamentally broken

 Products Mentioned